eliotwrobson/pl-python-autograder-v2/README.md

-# pl-python-autograder-v2
+# pytest-pl-grader
- A new version of the Python autograder for PrairieLearn
+ A new version of the Python autograder for PrairieLearn, made using a pytest plugin.